docker/docs/engine/faq.md

 You can run both Linux and Windows programs and excutables in Docker containers.
 The Docker platform runs natively on Linux (on x84-64, ARM and many other CPU architectures) and on Windows (x86-64).

-Docker Inc. has products that let you build and run containers on Linux, Windows and OS X.
+Docker Inc. builds products that let you build and run containers on Linux, Windows and OS X.

 ### What does Docker technology add to just plain LXC?